 Your Thesis Advisory Committee should be established early in your third or fourth term of study before before significant activity e.g. data analysis and/or data collection begins.
 Deviations from this time line should be noted on your Progress Report.

-The membership of your Thesis Advisory Committee will include a minimum of three members: the Supervisor and/or Co-Supervisor(s) and two other graduate faculty members.
+The membership of your Thesis Advisory Committee will include a minimum of three members: the Supervisor and/or Co-Supervisor(s) and two other graduate faculty members (one of whom may be from another Queen's department or other university).
 Community or other experts may be asked to participate when appropriate.

 Your Thesis Advisory Committee will meet to discuss and approve the Thesis Proposal.
 Each member of the Committee must be provided with a copy of your Thesis Proposal document five working days in advance of the meeting date (hard copy or PDF version).
 At this meeting, members will also assess your academic preparation to carry out the thesis research.
 The Thesis Advisory Committee may recommend that you strengthen your background in the research area, for instance, by taking additional courses, engaging in a program of reading, or taking some form of technical training.
 The Supervisor will record the discussion and decisions made at the meeting on an Advisory Committee / Thesis Proposal Meeting Form [PDF].